Hezbollah head vows group will not 'be silent' after Israeli killing of Hamas deputy chief | Law-Order

 Hezbollah launched rockets across the border on Oct.
 8 in support of Hamas, which had carried out a deadly assault into southern Israel the previous day that prompted a fierce Israeli bombing campaign of the Gaza Strip.
 Hezbollah, founded by Iran's Revolutionary Guards in 1982, is the spearhead of a Tehran-backed alliance hostile to Israel and the United States.
 It fought a month-long war against Israel in 2006.

 Nasrallah said Hezbollah's "quick" action on Oct.
-8 and the cross-border shelling since then had prevented a broader bombing campaign by Israel of Lebanon.
+8 and the cross-border shelling since then had prevented a broader bombing campaign by Israel of Lebanon, and had showed that Israel's ability to deter such attacks "had collapsed".
 He vowed that there would be "no ceilings" and "no rules" to his group's fighting if Israel chose to launch a war on Lebanon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)